by Cindy McGarvie

 But Rob Kenney, an assuming middle-aged man, seems to have stumbled into internet stardom with simple fatherly advice and love.

 I recently discovered his YouTube channel called Dad, how do I?
-In around two months from April to May this year it attracted over one million subscribers and now it is well over two million.
+In around two months from April to May 2020 it attracted over one million subscribers and now it is well over two million.
 This very ordinary 55-year-old father of two young adults decided to start a YouTube channel during the Covid-19 lockdown and unexpectedly it went viral.
 One comment sums up the emotion that it’s stirring in the hearts of young people:

 His father left when he was 12, now he has a YT channel called “Dad, how do I?” to help kids who’re growing up without dads. teaching them basic tasks that you’d usually ask your dad for help on.
 This is the purest thing …